 - It’s important that you use a light touch and not a lot of pressure when handling the dough.
 Overworked dough will result in dense, tough biscuits.

 - If you don’t have buttermilk, you can make a substitute by combining 1 tablespoon of lemon juice or white vinegar with enough milk to make 1 cup.
-You only need ¾ cup for this recipe.
-You can discard the rest, or you can brush some of it on top of the biscuits before you bake them, if desired.
+Let sit for 5 minutes.
+Since the recipe only calls for 3/4 cup, you may not use it all.
+If you have some left over, you can brush it on the biscuits before baking or discard it.

 Recipe slightly adapted from allrecipes.